atemelci/RVCalPy/README.md

 queue.
 Raw frames can be continuum-normalized first, on one tick, into a directory of their own; the raw files are never modified.
 Each spectrum's own header supplies its epoch, so every point on the curve gets its own BJD, barycentric correction and orbital phase.
-Each epoch also keeps its own star, so a queue that turns out to hold two targets says so in the table.

 The results then arrive as **one full-screen gallery**, a card per epoch with its fit, its velocities and its time.
 Clicking a card opens that epoch